-Experience: join a reputed tour company – no question – and you will experience colourful street, friendly people and delicious foods
+Experience: Join a reputed tour company – no question – and you will experience colourful streets, friendly people and delicious foods

 Though some travellers would be put off by visiting Rio’s poorer neighbourhoods, the latest tours in Rio pay a visit to the suburbs slum favelas, and introduce you to the social structure and hierarchy in these areas.
 The visits offer an insight into how one third of Rio’s inhabitants live, and serve as a contrast to experiences of visiting the ritzier neighbourhoods of touristic Rio.

 Favelas ring the city’s wealthier neighbourhoods, with some wedged in between luxury housing estates and others climbing the hillsides at steep angles.
 Most of the favelas are not in sight of downtown Rio and are actually concentrated in the Zona Norte, over the hills and behind the outstretched arms of the iconic Jesus statue.